 What are two or three things you and your team could do to improve?

-Contact the Crew at LeaderShip at the Helm know how your conversations went, and the impact they created for you.
+Contact the Crew at Leading from the Helm to know how your conversations went, and the impact they created for you.

 Also, let us know if you are interested in using all 8 Factors of Engagement as a way to create a culture of continuous engagement in your organization.